adikhosla/undoing-bias/README.md

 Features for classification experiments
 ---------------------------------------

 We used 4 datasets in our experiments, namely Caltech-101, LabelMe, PASCAL VOC 2007 and SUN09 (described in the paper).
 The features used in the classification experiments are available for download from the <a href="http://undoingbias.csail.mit.edu">project website</a> in Matlab format.

 The <a href="http://undoingbias.csail.mit.edu/features.tar">archive</a> contains 4 mat files with features for the train and test images and labels for the five object categories used in our experiments (car, cat, chair, dog, person).

+The code used for feature extraction is available <a href="https://github.com/adikhosla/feature-extraction">here</a>.
+Note that the default parameters in the feature extraction code may not match the ones used in the paper.

 Bundled Code
 ------------